webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 According to the spec, WebGL2 could support lines larger than 1 pixel, but in actual practice no implementations did.
-WebGL2 did generally support points larger than 1 pixel but, (a) lots of GPUs only supported a max size of 64 pixels and (b) different GPU would clip or not clip based on th center of the point.
+WebGL2 did generally support points larger than 1 pixel but, (a) lots of GPUs only supported a max size of 64 pixels and (b) different GPU would clip or not clip based on the center of the point.
 So, it's arguably a good thing WebGPU doesn't support points of sizes other than 1.
 This forces you to implement a portable point solution.